Updated SEPTEMBER 10, 2018

 Taste the freshness of cilantro by adding it to your smoothies.
 It has a strong fragrance that is both sweet and pungent.

 A great addition to tangy, citrus fruit smoothies.

-- Mint contains a high amount of nutrients, vitamins and minerals which are vital to maintaining good health.
+3. MINT contains a high amount of nutrients, vitamins and minerals which are vital to

 It has a high concentration of antioxidant compounds, yet low in calories – ½ cup of fresh mint leaves contains only 8 calories.

 Mint adds a refreshing cool boost to your smoothies, great to have on a hot afternoon.

 Cucumber & mint and chocolate & mint are the perfect pairings.
 So are banana, strawberry, pineapple and avocado too.

 Click here to read all About Mint Leaves and Its Benefits.